-Looking for the perfect fall dinner?
-Pumpkin pasta sauce is just that!
+If you're looking for a delicious, kid-friendly dinner recipe this fall make sure to try out our pumpkin pasta sauce!
 It is easy to make and has a perfect combination of pumpkin, tomatoes, peppers and a few seasonings.
-This sauce has no cheese or cream in it, making it dairy free.
+You can use canned or fresh pumpkin.

 One of the great things we love here about fall is pumpkins.
 Really we love a lot of things about fall so it is hard to say just one thing, but this sauce is one of them!

-The first time we ever tried pumpkin in a sauce was a store bought sauce.
+The first time we ever tried pumpkin pasta sauce was a store bought sauce.
 We tried it years ago and half the house liked it, the other half was just ok with it.
 Problem was that it was too sweet and processed!

-We also started getting away from jarred sauces and making all homemade like our homemade lasagna sauce or creamy vodka sauce.
-This set me out on a mission - to create a better pumpkin and tomato sauce!
+We started using less jarred sauces and making all homemade like our homemade lasagna sauce or creamy vodka sauce.
+This set me out on a mission - to create a better pumpkin sauce for pasta!

 Please note that as written this is not vegetarian but it can easily be made vegetarian by substituting the chicken broth with vegetable broth.
 You don't have to add any meat to the sauce either, that is optional.